Tips to make your charitable fundraiser stand out! Get donations, and make a big impact for the causes you care about with Peer to Peer Fundraising!

 4. Scale your goal to the size of your social network

 We know you want to raise as much money as possible for charity, but make sure you don’t set yourself up for disappointment by setting an unreasonably large fundraising goal.
 Your goal can be changed at any time on Mightycause, so start with a fundraising goal that feels achievable and then raise it later if you reach your goal.
-Think about who you can ask to donate, how many friends you have on social media, and set a fundraising goal to an amount that’s realistic for the size of your network.
+Think about who you can ask to donate, and how many friends you have on social media, and set a fundraising goal to an amount that’s realistic for the size of your network.

 5. Ask for specific donation amounts

-It may be seem like asking people to donate is enough of a call to action, but we’ve found that people are more likely to respond when they are asked to donate specific amounts.
-Some people may feel pressure to donate a large amount or nothing at all, or be paralyzed by not knowing what amount they should donate, so asking for a specific amount takes the guesswork out for your donor.
+It may seem like asking people to donate is enough of a call to action, but we’ve found that people are more likely to respond when they are asked to donate specific amounts.
+Some people may feel pressure to donate a large amount or nothing at all or be paralyzed by not knowing what amount they should donate, so asking for a specific amount takes the guesswork out for your donor.
 Asking for donations of $15, $25, and so on is more effective than just asking people to donate whatever they want — you’re giving them something specific to do, and it can help push someone who wanted to donate $5 to give a larger amount.
 You can even choose a donation amount that connects back to your campaign (for instance, asking for $30 donations for your 30th birthday fundraiser).

 6. Have your fundraiser tie into an event

 You can totally start a peer-to-peer fundraiser just because, but we’ve seen that peer-to-peer fundraisers who tie their fundraiser to a life event, milestone, holiday, or current event are more successful because they help give the fundraiser a context.
-Birthday fundraisers, wedding fundraisers (where you encourage people to donate to a charity instead of giving gifts), and fundraisers that use a life event to tell their story tend raise more money.
-It doesn’t have to be something big like a wedding; you could start a fundraiser for the rescue where you adopted your dog on the anniversary of the date you took him home, or raise money for a breast cancer charity during Breast Cancer Awareness Month, or even tie your fundraiser to a current event that’s in the news.
+Birthday fundraisers, wedding fundraisers (where you encourage people to donate to a charity instead of giving gifts), and fundraisers that use a life event to tell their story tend to raise more money.
+It doesn’t have to be something big like a wedding; you could start a fundraiser for the rescue where you adopted your dog on the anniversary of the date you took him home, or raise money for a breast cancer charity running event during Breast Cancer Awareness Month, or even tie your fundraiser to a current event that’s in the news.

 Tying your fundraiser into an event of some kind helps anchor it and give it context.
 It helps your fundraiser make sense to your peers, which in turn will encourage them to donate.